streamsets/data-integration-patterns/streamsets-job-template-service/README.md

 - There are many scenarios where a StreamSets Job could be launched using this Job Template Service.
 For example:
   - An Analyst could click a button in a custom UI (not provided here) that makes REST API calls to the Job-Template-Service to launch a Job.

-  - A GitHub Action or other CI/CD automation systems could start a Job using REST API calls to the Job-Template-Service.

-  - Schedulers like Apache Airflow or other applications with Python bindings could directly call the Python Job Template Runner script.
+  - A GitHub Action or other CI/CD automation systems could start a Job using REST API calls to the Job-Template-Service, or if Python bindings are available, could directly call the Python Job Template Runner script.

 - A subset of the Job's runtime parameters will be passed in by the caller, which we refer to as the "dynamic" runtime parameters, with additional pipeline and connection parameters retrieved from a configuration store, which we refer to as "static" runtime parameters.